thomd/rails-templates/README.markdown

 # rails templates

-Templates for my rails needs
+Collection of templates for my rails needs.

-Make sure you have Rails 2.3 or greater installed
+Make sure you have Rails 2.3 or greater installed.

 ## Usage